 Some owners use treat toys to spread out their pup’s food intake over a few hours rather than letting them eat the whole meal at once.
 Interactive toys help with this since it takes a bit of effort to get to the food.

 Finally, interactive toys are great for when your pup wants to play and you just don’t have the time or the energy to throw the ball for an hour.
-Simply load up the treat toy and send your pooch outside to keep himself entertained while you foucs on what you need to do.
+Simply load up the treat toy and send your pooch outside (install a collar activated dog door for a seamless pet exit) to keep himself entertained while you foucs on what you need to do.

 Important Features to Consider